abelsj60/lexical-401/lined-code-node/v1/README.md

 People don't tend to put pictures or headlines in code blocks.

 The `LinedCodeNode` depends on this: import, export, and update logic works with plain text, not nodes.
-This makes life easier than it might be otherwise.
-One reason: Lexical's text-merge algorithm doesn't like multiple text tokens per line.
+Over time, I found this made life easier than it might have been otherwise.

 ## Guides and patterns